quru/qis/doc/image_help.md

 # Imaging user's guide

-Quru Image Server is an image repository and web server that can be used on its own, or in conjunction with your web site, to store, manipulate and display your images in a variety of ways.
-This guide is aimed at web site editors or content creators who wish to display or modify their images.
+This guide is aimed at web site editors, web developers, or content creators who wish to display and/or modify their images.

-Administrators wishing to configure the server should refer to the installation guide.

-Software developers can refer to both this and the [API user's guide](/api/help/).
+Software developers can use this guide in conjunction with the [API user's guide](/api/help/) for creating imaging workflows.

 ## Contents